Wilderness Immersion

 Place-based Herbalism and Wildcrafting

 We will delight in herbal teas and wild edibles collected on the trail.
-We will also discuss and create infused oils, medicinal ghees, dream drinks, place-based flower essences, and oxymels.
+We may also discuss or create infused oils, medicinal ghees, dream drinks, place-based flower essences, and oxymels.

 Ancestral Living Skills